yangshiteng/Data-Science-Learning-Path/SQL/Date Functions.md

 ![image](https://user-images.githubusercontent.com/60442877/211689225-a3b5240d-5754-4023-bc3c-597e243405fc.png)

 <a id="a3"></a>
-# Extract the date part from a datetime
+# Extract the specific part from a datetime

 ## Date()